-- 11. The Newton-Mosharafa Fund aims to bring together the British and Egyptian scientific research and innovation sectors to find joint solutions to the challenges facing Egypt in economic development and social welfare. - 12.
-The scheme is part of the UK's £375 million Newton Fund to support science and innovation partnerships between the UK and emerging powers. - 13.
-In Egypt, the Fund is worth £40 million over seven years and is supported by the British and Egyptian governments through a ministerial agreement. - 14.
-The PhD Scholarship fund is managed by the British Embassy, British Council and the Cultural Affairs and Missions Sector. - 15.
-The funding on the UK side comes from the Department of Business, Energy and Industrial Strategy, with the British Council also serving as a contributing partner. - 16.
-The funding on the Egyptian side comes from the Ministry of Higher Education and Scientific Research. - 17.
+- 15. In Egypt, the Fund is worth £50 million GBP over seven years and is supported by the British and Egyptian governments through a ministerial agreement. - 16.
+The PhD Scholarship fund is managed by the British Council and the Cultural Affairs and Missions Sector. - 17.
+The funding on the UK side comes from the Department of Business, Energy and Industrial Strategy, with the British Council also serving as a contributing partner. - 18.
+The funding on the Egyptian side comes from the Ministry of Higher Education and Scientific Research. - 19.
 The UK's Newton Fund money is classed as Official Development Assistance (ODA).
 Newton Fund activities need to demonstrate that they aim to generate lasting benefits or improve the economic and social welfare of Egypt.
-Applicants should ensure that their research adheres to ODA eligibility criteria before they apply (full information about ODA can be found in Appendix 2 of this document page 12).
+Applicants should ensure that their research adheres to ODA eligibility criteria before they apply (full information about ODA can be found in Appendix 2 of this document page 14).